infojunkie/blog/_posts/2025-10-07-music-grimoire-progress-2025.md

 description: In this post, I present a summary of the work done last year on my music project.
 The focus has been on realizing the vision of <code>music-i18n</code> by creating a full microtonal pipeline from MusicXML to MIDI and Web playback.
 image: assets/musicxml-player-static.jpg
 ---
 In 2025, I had entirely too much fun working on the Music Grimoire / `music-i18n` project.
 After a few years of slow progress, my productivity shot through the roof this year!
-Without a doubt motivated by the interest that other members of the music coding community showed in the work, and the fruitful cooperations that ensued.
+No doubt motivated by the interest that other members of the music coding community showed in the work, and the fruitful cooperations that ensued.

 ## Contents
 * [A review of last year's goals](#a-review-of-last-years-goals)